 Admission requirements

-As part of the admission and selection procedure for both the full-time and the part-time Bachelor Fine Arts programmes we ask you to demonstrate your artistic talent, intellectual curiosity, and affinity with a wide range of artistic disciplines.
+As part of the admission and selection procedure for both the full-time and the Amalgam part-time Bachelor Fine Arts programmes we ask you to demonstrate your artistic talent, intellectual curiosity, and affinity with a wide range of artistic disciplines.
 You will be asked to show examples of earlier work and explain your motivation to study at the Fine Arts department of the Royal Academy of Art, The Hague (KABK).

-Read first about the general eligibility requirements and the specific requirements of the materials you need to prepare before starting your application to the full-time or part-time Fine Arts programme.
+Read first about the general eligibility requirements and the specific requirements of the materials you need to prepare before starting your application to the full-time or Amalgam part-time Fine Arts programme.

 PLEASE NOTE: